dpekez/DEEZNUTZ/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dpekez/DEEZNUTS/blob/master/LICENSE) file for details
+This project is licensed under the WTFNMFPL-1.0 License - see the [LICENSE](https://github.com/dpekez/DEEZNUTS/blob/master/LICENSE) file for details

 ## For Developers
 ##### JavaDoc